kenan-rhoton/wargame/rules.markdown

 	2. If the Unit is in Combat (within 1" of enemies), it may Retreat or Fight.
 Then its turn ends.
 	3. If a Unit is not in Combat, it may Shoot, Advance, Charge or Hold.
 	4. After it has taken its action, place an activation token next to it.
 	5. Finally, any Unit that took any casualties must make a Bravery check.
-Remove models from the unit equal to the failure level.
+If the result is lower than the casualties suffered, remove models equal to the difference.

 ### Retreat